 Let’s try something.

-Let’s move the timeline back just a little bit and place this person, who is now healthy, in a wonderful church service, listening to a great biblical message.
+Let’s move the timeline back just a little bit and place Aunt Katie — who is now healthy — in a wonderful church service, listening to a great biblical message.
 She decides to respond to the preaching in order to accept Christ as her personal Lord and Savior.
+She is not yet saved.
 She stands up in response to the preacher’s call… begins to approach the alter and suddenly chokes on a mint and dies right there in service!
 What a mess!
-This wonderful old lady dies right before she has actually accepted Christ as her personal Lord and Savior.
-Is she going to be lost just because he was unable to “do” something?

 Shall we charge God with being unfair?